First Flight (Star Trek: Enterprise): Casting

 The guest cast in "First Flight" included the return of Vaughn Armstrong in the recurring role of Admiral Forrest, although this was his most demanding shoot so far, requiring him to be on set for five of the seven days of filming.
-Keith Carradine was cast as A. G. Robinson; Carradine is also a musician, and won the Academy Award for Best Original Song for "I'm Easy" from the 1975 film Nashville.
-He is also the half-brother of fellow actor David Carradine.
+Keith Carradine was cast as A. G. Robinson.
 This episode also saw the return of some actors who had appeared in other series of the Star Trek franchise.
 These included Michael Canavan, who appeared in this episode as a Vulcan advisor, but previously appeared in the Star Trek: Deep Space Nine episode "Defiant" as a member of the Maquis terrorist group.
 Also appearing in "First Flight" was Victor Bevine.
 He had previously appeared in DS9, Voyager and the movie Star Trek: First Contact.

 "First Flight" also provided the stage for an exchange with the United States Navy aircraft carrier USS Enterprise (CVN-65).
 Three crew members of the real-life Enterprise had been voted as "Sailors of the Year" by the U.S. Navy, and so were given the roles of extras in this episode.
 This was not the first time such an exchange had occurred; previous winners had appeared as crew members on board the fictional Enterprise in the episode "Desert Crossing".
 This time around they were given roles at the NX Command Center instead.
 Aviation Maintenance Administrationman 2nd Class James D. Frey portrayed a technician, Navy Counselor 1st Class Kathleen J. Grant played a Senator and Hospital Corpsman 3rd Class Thomas P. Hunt was the Senator's assistant.
 All three were pleased to be appearing on the show, with Grant saying that "My nephew told all of the kids at his school his aunt was going to be on Star Trek.
 That makes the experience even more of a thrill for me", and Hunt saying "This will be on reruns for years to come, when I'm 60, I'll be able to say, 'Hey, that's me on Enterprise.'".
 In return, the three sailors presented the cast and crew of Star Trek: Enterprise with a flag that had been flying on the aircraft carrier earlier in the month.